LukasWoodtli/WebPage/pelican/content/modern_cpp_design.md

 *"`dynamic_cast` is much slower than `static_cast`.
 Its power comes at a cost."*

 *"What is double dispatching?
 You can see it as finding a handler function (or functor) in a two-dimensional space.
 On one axis are the types of the left-hand operator.
 On the other axis are the types of the right-hand operator.
 At the intersection between two types, you find their respective handler function."*

+### Summary

+*"Multimethods are dispatched depending on multiple classes simultaneously.
+This allows you to implement virtual functions for collections of types instead of one type at a time."*

+*"Multimethods are needed in applications that call algorithms that depend on the type of two or more objects.
+Typical examples include collisions between polymorphic objects, intersections, and displaying objects on various target devices."*